Table of Contents

 AI vs traditional methods

-Before Artificial Intelligence entered the market, banks had been relying heavily on rule-based systems.
+Before artificial intelligence entered the market, banks had been relying heavily on rule-based systems.
 As the name suggests, these systems operate on the basis of hard-coded rules that most often work by the “if, else” algorithm.
 In simple words, if a transaction meets any trigger defined in a rule, the system will flag the translation as fraudulent.

 These rules can be based on the industry’s best practices and/or on the company’s historic data of fraudulent transactions.
 And while the whole system sounds quite secure and robust, there are several big issues with it.

-First, rules are defined by people, meaning there is a chance of a human error.
+First, rules are defined by people, meaning there is a chance of human error.
 As well, poorly defined rules mean poor security since the system functions strictly by these rules, no alterations allowed.

 Second, fraudulent activities evolve on a regular basis, meaning, the rule-based system has to keep up.
 For that, companies will have to retrain their systems constantly in order for it to adapt to the changing landscape of fraudulent activities.
 Needless to say, this can be cumbersome and quite time-consuming.